-Note: Sadly, Uogashi had a fire on October 3rd.
-This episode was filmed during the summer.
+Note: Sadly, Uogashi had a fire last year.
 Our hearts go out to all of those affected, including our featured guest in this episode, Chef Nakajima.
 Our original intro had Carole declaring Uogashi as her favorite sushi restaurant in all of New York City after searching for 5 years.
 We hope to see it back soon.

 Timothy Sullivan is not just an expert on sake.
 He is an educator, the founder of UrbanSake.com, and one of only 25 non-Japanese sake Samurai in the world.
 It’s safe to say that when it comes to the beverage which the Japanese call nihonshu, Timothy Sullivan is one of America’s most prominent ambassadors.